Endava-IOT/meeting-board-backend/README.md

 ### Prerequisites

-You can run this application in any OS, it just need NodeJS and MongoDB to start.
+You can run this application in any OS, it just need NodeJS and Typescript to start.

 ### Installing